Mixtera: A Data Plane for Foundation Model Training: Implementation

-\textbf{\texttt{MetadataParser}s.} A \texttt{MetadataParser} is a class that defines a schema for a data collection and, given a sample, extracts and returns the properties according to the schema.
-A schema is a list of properties which have a type (e.g., string or enum), a nullable field, and a multiple field, describing whether a single sample can take multiple values for this properties, e.g., multiple languages. \mixtera{} maps this Python schema to a proper database schema, comes with a set of pre-defined parsers for common datasets, and enables users to define custom parsers.
-For example, there is a parser for The Pile~\cite{Gao2020Pile}.
-Every sample has the property \texttt{pile\_set\_name} describing the source dataset.
-This is a non-nullable, non-multiple, enum property, since we know the limited set of possible values.
+\revA{\mixtera{} manages the metadata $\phi$ in an \texttt{MixteraDataCollection} (MDC) which uses DuckDB~\cite{Raasveldt2019DuckDB} as the underlying DBMS to efficiently store and query sample properties.
+The implementation itself is agnostic to the DBMS.} \revA{While DuckDB’s pluggable extension architecture (or similar approaches like PostgreSQL’s Foreign Data Wrappers or SQLite’s Virtual Tables) would allow to query the sample files directly, to defer reading (\Cref{subsec:design-overview}) to the training nodes, the MDC serves as a metadata index.}

-\textbf{Data types.} Based on the parser, \mixtera{} adjusts the DuckDB sample table.
-Properties marked as multiple get mapped to DuckDB's list type, e.g., a multiple string property gets mapped to \texttt{VARCHAR[]}.
-Enum properties are appropriately inserted into DuckDB.
-Using enum instead of strings for properties where all values are known beforehand speeds up query execution in DuckDB.
+\revA{\textbf{Initial ingestion.} To populate the MDC, users need to define a \texttt{MetadataParser}.
+A \texttt{MetadataParser} operationalizes the property set $\mathbb{P}$ and extraction of $\phi(s, p)$ for each sample $s$.
+It defines the schema specifying $\mathbb{P}$ and domains $\mathcal{D}_p$ for each property.} In Python, the schema is a list of properties which have a type (e.g., string or enum), a nullable field, and a multiple field, describing whether a single sample can take multiple values for this properties (e.g., several languages). \mixtera{} adjusts the underlying database table by mapping the Python schema to a proper database schema.
+The system comes with a set of pre-defined parsers for common datasets and enables users to define custom parsers.

-\textbf{Insertion.} When inserting (registering) data, the MDC accumulates all relevant files, and prepares the DuckDB table schema.
-Then, all files are inserted into the files table, and a pool of workers in parallel processes all files using the \texttt{MetadataParser} to extract the sample metadata.
-We then aggregrate the worker results and insert it into the database, as DuckDB does not support insertion from multiple Python process workers.
-We found that converting the worker results to columnar pyarrow in-memory tables and then inserting into the samples table has the highest throughput.
+\revA{\textbf{File scanning.} Metadata ingestion is a one-time preprocessing step.
+The MDC first accumulates all data files and prepares the database schema. \mixtera{} then parallelizes metadata extraction using a worker pool.
+Workers process files in batches, where each worker sequentially reads samples from its assigned files and applies the \texttt{MetadataParser} to extract property values (e.g., parsing JSON fields).
+Since DuckDB does not support concurrent insertions from multiple processes, \mixtera{} aggregates worker results in the main process.
+To optimize insertion throughput, we convert the collected metadata to columnar PyArrow in-memory tables before bulk insertion into DuckDB.
+Importantly, metadata extraction is \emph{decoupled} from training.
+Users must define properties upfront, but can later add new properties by re-scanning the dataset with an updated parser without affecting existing metadata.}